Independent Policy Gradient for Large-Scale Markov Potential Games: Sharper Rates, Function Approximation, and Game-Agnostic Convergence: Proofs for Section

 \subsection{Proof of~\pref{thm: sample PMA cooperative}}

 We first establish policy improvement regarding the $Q$-function at two consecutive policies $\pi^{(t+1)}$ and $\pi^{(t)}$ in~\pref{alg: PMA fa}.

-\begin{lemma}[Policy improvement: Markov cooperative games] For a Markov potential game~\pref{eq: Markov potential game} with identical rewards and an initial state distribution $\rho>0$, if all players independently perform the policy update in~\pref{alg: PMA fa} with stepsize $\eta\leq \frac{1-\gamma}{2N}$, then for any $t$ and any $s$,
+\begin{lemma}[Policy improvement: Markov cooperative games] For MPG~\pref{eq: Markov potential game} with identical rewards and an initial state distribution $\rho>0$, if all players independently perform the policy update in~\pref{alg: PMA fa} with stepsize $\eta\leq \frac{1-\gamma}{2N}$, then for any $t$ and any $s$,

 where $\eta$ is the stepsize and $N$ is the number of players, \end{lemma} \begin{proof}[\pfref{lem: MCG policy improvement sample-based}] As done in the proof of \pref{lem: MCG policy improvement}, we let $\Psi^{\pi} \DefinedAs \E_{a\,\sim\, \pi(\cdot\,|\,s)}\left[Q^{(t)}(s,a)\right]$ and \pref{eq: Q difference decomp} holds, where $Q^{(t)} \DefinedAs Q^{\pi^{(t)}}$.
 By taking $\pi'=\pi^{(t+1)}$ and $\pi = \pi^{(t)}$ for~\pref{eq: Q difference decomp}, \allowdisplaybreaks